XmaziaX/ShowAndHide/README.md

 <img src="./icons/icon.png" width="50" >

-A simple QGIS plugin that allows you to turn visible vector and raster layers on and off
+A simple QGIS plugin that allows you to turn visible vector, raster and point cloud layers on and off
 <br>This is a useful option when vectorizing based on orthophotos, etc.